realXtend/doc/arch_article/simple.rst

 needs the same controls.
 In Second Life, avatar controls are fixed and, to control a presentation, one might need to create a presentation sequence object with mouse click controls to press virtual buttons.
-Because realXtend's ECA model can support an EC_InputMapper component in the presenter's viewer, avatar controls can be customized for the presentation without introducing an intermediary object or without the server or other viewers needing to know anything about control of the presentation.
-Alternatively, sharing the presentation control functionality and the data among the participants would enable useful features for the audience.
-An outline view could highlight the current position.
-Participants could follow the presentation in an outline viewer or could browse the material freely in an additional view next to the one the presenter controls.
+In realXtend, custom controls in the client can directly change the shared scane state.

 Regarding the implementation in realXtend ECA, the simplest way to get a shared, synchronized view of the presentation slides is to use a static camera which shows a single webpage view.
 It then suffices for the server to change the current page on that object for everyone to see it.
-We could do implement in ECA with a 2D widget, but let's use a 3D scene to illustrate the extensibility.
+We could implement this in a 2D GUI, but it is done in the 3D scene here to to illustrate the its extensibility.

 So, we add a new entity called Presentation.
 This is a non-spatial entity, an application which is globally available in the scene.
 For example the